Skip to content

 }

 Every GeoJSON object must include a type, a geometry, and a properties block.
 Coordinates follow the RFC 7946 spec: longitude first, then latitude.
-A GeoJSON-aware tool doesn't need to be told which value is longitude and which is latitude—the spec already answered that.
-It can read this object immediately.
+GeoJSON eliminates the ambiguity.
+Any tool that reads the spec knows coordinates are always [longitude, latitude], no configuration needed.
+A GeoJSON-aware tool can read this object immediately.

 The NWS API returns GeoJSON by default for most endpoints.
-This means you can go from a live API response to a rendered map without extra lines of code to parse the response.
+This means you can go from a live API response to a rendered map without extra parsing code.

 A typical flow for displaying storm warnings looks like this: